List of WWE tournaments: WWE United States Championship #1 Contender Tournament (2025)

-Sporadic tournaments
+Standalone tournaments

 The Wrestling Classic

 The Wrestling Classic, also known as Wrestlevision, was a pay-per-view event that took place on November 7, 1985, from the Rosemont Horizon in Rosemont, Illinois.
-It revolved around a 16-man single-elimination tournament, and also featured a WWF World Heavyweight Championship match.
+It revolved around a 16-man single-elimination tournament, and also featured a WWF Championship match.
 Junkyard Dog won the tournament after defeating Randy "Macho Man" Savage.

 Sam Muchnick Memorial Tournament

 Frank Tunney Sr. Memorial Tag Team Tournament

 The Frank Tunney Sr. Memorial Tag Team Tournament was a tournament held at Maple Leaf Gardens in Toronto, Ontario, Canada on March 15, 1987.

-WWF World Heavyweight Championship Tournament (1988)

-The main event at WrestleMania IV was a 14-man tournament for the WWF World Heavyweight Championship where "Macho Man" Randy Savage defeated "Million Dollar Man" Ted DiBiase to win the vacant WWF World Heavyweight Championship title.

-WWF Intercontinental Heavyweight Championship Tournament (1990)

-The WWF Intercontinental Heavyweight Championship Tournament was a tournament to decide a new WWF Intercontinental Heavyweight Champion after previous champion Ultimate Warrior was required to vacate the title after he defeated Hulk Hogan for the WWF World Heavyweight Championship at WrestleMania VI.

-WWF Women's Championship Tournament (1993)

-The WWF Women's Championship Tournament was a tournament to decide the new WWF Women's Champion after the title was reinstated after three years of inactivity.

-WWF Tag Team Championship Tournament (1995)

-The WWF Tag Team Championship Tournament was a tournament to decide new WWF Tag Team Champions after former champions Diesel and Shawn Michaels vacated the titles due to the two not being able to function as a tag team, which was won by The 1-2-3 Kid and Bob Holly.

-WWF Tag Team Championship Tournament (1996)

-The WWF Tag Team Championship Tournament was a tournament to decide new WWF Tag Team Champions after former champions The Smokin' Gunns had to vacate the titles due to Billy Gunn suffering a neck injury, the tournament was won by The Bodydonnas (Skip and Zip).

 Kuwait International Tournament (1996)

-The Kuwait International Tournament was a tournament held throughout a 1996 house show tour in Kuwait.
+The Kuwait International Tournament was a tournament held throughout a five-day house show tour from May 8 to May 12, 1996 in Kuwait.

-WWF Intercontinental Championship Tournament (1996)

-The WWF Intercontinental Championship Tournament was a tournament to decide a new WWF Intercontinental Champion after previous champion Ahmed Johnson forfeited the title.
-He suffered (kayfabe) injuries to both kidneys when he was attacked by the debuting Faarooq after winning an 11-man battle royal.

 Middle East Cup Tournament

 The Middle East Cup was a tournament that took place in Dubai on December 2, 1996.

-WWF European Championship Tournament

-The WWF European Championship Tournament was a tournament to crown the first-ever WWF European Champion.